nskoro/WheelFitness/README.md

 with the Ionic cross-patform framework.
 Application code has been implemented in CSS, HTML, and JavaScript.
 We have tested the application running on both iOS and Android devices.

-You can download the unofficial Android app here - > [Android App](https://drive.google.com/drive/folders/0B91-7NFLpAiydHNBRVBvNTU2cGM?usp=sharing)
+You can download the unofficial Android app here - > [CodeFit App](https://drive.google.com/drive/folders/0B91-7NFLpAiydHNBRVBvNTU2cGM?usp=sharing)

 The official game will be avaiable on iTunes App Store and Google Play Store.